samueltober/samuel-tober/_posts/2020-06-05-Insurance_ML.markdown

  * Severity (S) - average loss per claim

 where exposure is the time for which a risk is insured.
 Now, assume that an insurer has a total loss of $L$ spread out over $N$ claims and an exposure $e$.
 Then the effective, or technical premium would be:

 $$\begin{equation}
     \tau = \mathbb{E}\left(\frac{L}{e}\right) = \mathbb{E}\left(\frac{L}{N} \lvert N >0\right) \times \mathbb{E}\left(\frac{N}{e}\right) = \mathbb{E}\left(S\right) \times \mathbb{E}\left(F\right)
 \end{equation}$$

+Where we have assumed independence between the frequency and severity.
+By this reduction, insurance pricing becomes a problem of predicting $S$ and $F$.
+Be that as it may, in this case we will restrict our study to the frequency.

+## Modelling the Frequency Using Decision Trees
+One common type of ML model is the decision tree, introduced by Breiman et al. in 1984, which is a very intuitive and natural model for us humans as it in a way mimics the way we make decisions.
+A decision tree divides the predictor space into a number of exhaustive and non-overlapping subsets, with a fitted response for each subset.
+As such, using a indicator function each input can be mapped to a response depending on what subset the input lands in.
+A very simple example of a decision tree can be seen in the figure below: